-The principal may suspend the student for ten (10) days and may recommend expulsion or permanent exclusion in compliance with all requirements of law.
-Suspensions may be reduced to no less than five (5) days if the following occur:

-1. Administration will attempt to contact parents and the student may be removed from school for the remainder of the school day.
+The principal may suspend the student for up ten (10) days and may recommend expulsion or permanent exclusion in compliance with all requirements of law.
+Suspensions may be reduced to no less than three (3) days if the following occur: 1.
+Administration will attempt to contact parents and the student may be removed from school for the remainder of the school day.

-2. Consultation with parent(s) or guardian and the student emphasizing available evaluation and counseling services and disciplinary action will be conducted by the administration.

-- 3. Disciplinary Action: - a.
-The student proceeds to be evaluated by a chemical dependency professional; or - b.
-The student and parent(s) or guardian agrees to follow any appropriate treatment, including but not limited to, individual or group sessions conducted by a drug/alcohol counselor.
+- 2. Consultation with parent(s) or guardian and the student emphasizing available evaluation and counseling services and disciplinary action will be conducted by the administration. - 3.
+The student proceeds to be evaluated by a chemical dependency professional; or the student and parent(s) or guardian agrees to follow any appropriate treatment, including but not limited to, individual or group sessions conducted by a drug/alcohol counselor at parent/guardian expense.